SD4RK/epicstore_api/docs/source/intro.rst

 ==============

-This is the documentation for epicstore_api, library for working with the Epic Games Store API
+This is the documentation for epicstore_api, library for working with the Epic Games Store API.
+The library works with `cloudscraper` under the hood to battle the anti-bot protections, please be careful with the amount of requests you do, as this is not a silver bullet.

 Prerequisites
 ---------------